-From the results, click Bastion (preview).
+From the results, click Bastion.
 Make sure the publisher is Microsoft and the category is Networking.

-On the Bastion (preview) page, click Create to open the Create a bastion page.
+On the Bastion page, click Create to open the Create a bastion page.

 On the Create a bastion page, configure a new Bastion resource.
 Specify the configuration settings for your Bastion resource.

-- Virtual network: The virtual network in which the Bastion resource will be created in.
-You can create a new virtual network in the portal during this process, in case you don’t have or don’t want to use an existing virtual network.
+Virtual network: The virtual network in which the Bastion resource will be created in.
+You can create a new virtual network in the portal during this process, or use an existing virtual network.
 If you are using an existing virtual network, make sure the existing virtual network has enough free address space to accommodate the Bastion subnet requirements.

-- Public IP address SKU: Prepopulated by default to Standard.
+Public IP address SKU: This setting is prepopulated by default to Standard.
 Azure Bastion uses/supports only the Standard Public IP SKU.